 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Understand the role of high level communication skills in professional engineering and research practice.
 2 Understand the effects of cultural background on communication idioms.
 3 Communicate effectively in English in multi-cultural professional contexts.
 4 Present, effectively, complex engineering information in a seminar format to both technical and non-technical audiences.
 5 Create engineering documents that effectively communicate complex technical information, as part of a professional engineering process 6 Analyse and critically evaluate information obtained from diverse sources.
-7 Plan engineering solutions that take into account environmental and societal impact.
+7 Evaluate engineering solutions, taking into account environmental and societal impact.
 8 Initiate and make original and informed contributions to group discussions.
 9 Contribute productively to the work of teams undertaking a professional engineering process.
 10 Contribute to and, when necessary, lead engineering team meetings.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.